 Shabang is not just a party, it is an experience.

 Erin Regan is a Cal Poly Psychology junior and KCPR’s air staff instructor, gracing the FM airwaves as DJ Burnt Toast from 2-4 PM on Tuesdays.
 She attended this edition of Shabang, took the pictures, and wrote the article.
-Ivy Kolb is a Cal Poly graphic communications junior and KCPR staff member.
+Ivy Kolb is a Cal Poly graphic communications junior and a KCPR DJ.
+You can find her on the airwaves as DJ Dreamsicles on Thursdays from 2-4 p.m.
 She created the artwork.